praneetloke/praneetloke/README.md

-I am an independent engineer who loves working on distributed cloud services.
-I am always playing with some piece of technology outside of work.
-Right now, I am very much into all things WebAssembly and cross-platform desktop apps.
+I am an independent Principal engineer who loves working on distributed cloud services and cloud infrastructure.
+I am always playing with some piece of technology.
+Right now, I am into all things WebAssembly and cross-platform desktop apps.

 I am a former lead engineer for the [Pulumi Service](https://app.pulumi.com).
 I founded @cloudy-sky-software to help teams adopt Pulumi for their cloud infrastructure automation.
 From drafting design documents to implementing them, I can help!
 If you are interested, DM me on [LinkedIn](https://linkedin.com/in/praneetloke).